JPvRiel/docker-rsyslog/README.md

 ## TLS/SSL config

 RSyslog appears to use GNU TLS and TLS libraries in ways which don't readily allow TLS client authentication to be optionally set.
+Recent versions of rsyslog are beginning to add openssl support, but it was still "beta" at the time of testing.

 For `imtcp`: